puppetlabs/puppet-docs/source/guides/passenger.markdown

 Start or Restart the Apache service
 -----

-Ensure that any WEBrick puppet master process is stopped before starting the Apache service; only one can be bound to TCP port 8140.
+Ensure that any WEBrick Puppet master process is stopped before starting the Apache service; only one can be bound to TCP port 8140.

 Debian/Ubuntu: